 It is vital to include this information on your school website.
 Otherwise, your site will not be compliant.
 The details of all school website requirements can be found in our guide.

-Now would be a great time to flick to your school website and check the contact details.
+Now would be a great time to bring up your school website and check the contact details.
 Have you included and answer to every requirement listed?
 If not then take some time to update your contact page.
-The information requested for this section is really straightforward however we often find that school websites fall short on this section.
-We see some common errors with school website contact details that I would love to highlight:
+The information requested for this section is really straightforward.
+Some common errors with school website contact details that I would love to highlight:

 Try and take a look at your school website contact details as someone who has never made contact with your school before.
+Why not get a friend to look at your contact page and see if they would find it easy to make contact with school using what is currently on your site.
 Is there any helpful information that you can give your users?
 We always suggest embedding a map on your contact page so people can see where the school is.
 But what about parking facilities?
 Should visitors report to reception?
 How long can people expect to wait for a reply to their email?
 Answer the question before it is asked and save your administration team and your website visitors a lot of time.